 In Rule 434.c.(2), the Commission created new procedures for operators to "bond up" as an alternative to plugging or producing an inactive well within six months.
-The Commission created a new Form 3A, SingleInactive Well Financial AssuranceNotice, that will create an administrative process for operators and Staff to process operators' requests.
+The Commission created a new Form 3A, Inactive Well Notice, that will create an administrative process for operators and Staff to process operators' requests.

 On the Form 3A, the operator must provide information about financial risk factors.
 The Commission developed these risk factors based on its experience in identifying operators that are at higher risk of orphaning their assets and creating liability for the State of Colorado through its Orphaned Well Program.
-The risk factors include the operator's average per-well production, the operator's ratio of active to inactive wells, and the number of wells the operator has plugged within the prior year.financial assurance tier and most recent Commission order approving the operator's financial assurance.
+The risk factors include the operator's average per-well production, the operator's ratio of active to inactive wells, and the financial assurance tier and most recent Commission order approving the operator's financial assurance.
 The Commission determined that there is no single quantitative threshold for any one risk factor at which point an operator would be deemed to be "high risk" and therefore required to provide a higher per-well bond, but rather intends for Staff to exercise discretion, based on their extensive experience, to determine when such a requirement is appropriate.
 Additionally, operators must provide the reason that a well is inactive.
 The Commission recognizes that operators may leave wells inactive for a variety of reasons, and that certain reasons such as a legitimate maintenance issue or a contractual dispute with a pipeline operator, are not an indication that a well is uneconomic or any financial risk factors for the operator, but rather simply a normal part of doing business.
 Accordingly, the Commission intends for Staff to consider the reason why a well is inactive as part of its evaluation of the amount of financial assurance required for a well.

-By using the term "active oil and gas wells" in Rule 434.c.(2).A.iiiii, the Commission intends to refer to any well that has been spud, drilled, is producing, or capable of production, including shut-in wells, suspended operations wells, temporarily abandoned wells, and waiting on completion wells.
+By using the term "active oil and gas wells" in Rule 434.c.(2).A.iii, the Commission intends to refer to any well that has been spud, drilled, is producing, or capable of production, including shut-in wells, suspended operations wells, temporarily abandoned wells, and waiting on completion wells.
 In other words, the Commission uses the term "active oil and gas wells" to refer to any well that has been spud, but has not been plugged.
 This is synonymous with the subset of wells that are required to pay an annual registration fee pursuant to Rule 205.c.

-The default level of financial assurance that The Commission intends for operators to provide a single well financial assurance with their Form 3A is \$30,000.00.
-This is less thanbased on the operator's tier of financial assurance plan as specified in Rule 702 and certain listed conditions.
-As described in more detail below, the full cost of plugging, abandoning, and reclaiming a well, which tiers are based on characteristics that are ascertainable in the Commission estimates Commission's records and related to be \$78,000.00 on averagean operator's financial health and the capacity to plug, abandon, and reclaim its assets.
-Because operators will submit a Form 3A for wells that have been inactive-and thus no longer generating revenue-for only a limited period of time, they these wells pose lower risks to the State of Colorado than wells that have been inactive for a longer period of time.
+The Commission intends for operators to provide a single well financial assurance with their Form 3A based on the operator's tier of financial assurance plan as specified in Rule 702 and certain listed conditions.
+As described in more detail below, the tiers are based on characteristics that are ascertainable in the Commission's records and related to an operator's financial health and the capacity to plug, abandon, and reclaim its assets.
+Because operators will submit a Form 3A for wells that have been inactive-and thus no longer generating revenue-for only a limited period of time, these wells pose lower risks to the State of Colorado than wells that have been inactive for a longer period of time.